Yamaha DX21: MIDI and jacks

 The DX21 is MIDI compatible, which enables performers to use the DX21 to control other digital instruments (e.g., a drum machine or other synth), or use other MIDI-compatible controllers or devices to play the DX21's synthesized sounds.
 The DX21 has 1/4" jacks for plugging in a sustain pedal, a portamento pedal, and a volume expression pedal and an input for a BC-1 breath controller.
 The DX21 has MIDI in, out and thru jacks, which enable the instrument to be connected to a computer, drum machine, sequencer, or other MIDI-compatible device.
-The CPU is a Hitachi HD63803XP and the sound generation chip is the YM2164 (OPP), a variant of the YM2151 (OPM).
+The CPU is a Hitachi HD63B03XP, a derivative of the Motorola 6803, and the sound generation chip is the YM2164 (OPP), a variant of the YM2151 (OPM).
 The DAC is a YM3012.

 The instrument has an un-backlit LCD panel which indicates the name of the voice or sound and provides information on the status of the instrument.
 A split point can be set on the keyboard, to enable part of the keyboard to be used with one sound and part for another sound.
 For example, a bass sound could be put on the left side of the keyboard, and a flute sound on the other half.
 The DX21 also has a modulation wheel and a pitch bend wheel.
-The two tone generators are output via two output jacks.
-Thus to hear tone generator A and tone generator B, a user would need to plug in two cables into a stereo keyboard amplifier, PA system, or other audio gear.
+The two tone generators are output via two output jacks, allowing for separate processing and output by a stereo keyboard amplifier, PA system, or other audio gear; although a mixture of the generators can be output on one jack too.